 This is a small corner of the internet for authors who want to grow their skills in writing and publishing through group coaching, DIY course content, and a supportive community.

 Take Katie (aka Coach McCoach) on a walk with you or on your commute to work as she shares mindset hacks for writers, speaks to the vulnerable truth of being a creative, and interviews published authors about their path to success.

 When I first converse with a client, I ask about their manuscript goals, concerns, and I request a copy of the first three chapters of the manuscript.
 This helps me determine if we’d be a good fit.
 We also get on a free 20-minute Discovery call which gives us a chance to see if we are in sync.

 I finished my first draft.
 Am I ready for an editor?

 You are definitely in a good place for book coaching!
-Check out the Signature Growth Program or Nurture Your Vision package.

 Is editing when you rewrite the book?

 No, this is called ghostwriting!